MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

 ## Change a user's email address

 You must be an [Office 365 global admin](about-admin-roles.md) to do these steps.

+### Use the new admin center to change a user's email address

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Click the user's name, and then click **Manage username**.